Russell Wilson 'stormed out of the room' after ideas about Seahawks' game plan were dismissed: report

 Before Week 10’s narrow win against the Arizona Cardinals, The Athletic reported Wilson expressed his ideas about how to turn around the offense but was ignored.
 He then "stormed out of the room."

-The report highlights the growing fracture between Wilson, who led the Seahawks to their only Super Bowl appearances and one victory, and the organization.
+The report highlights the growing fracture between Wilson, who led the Seahawks to two Super Bowl appearances and one victory, and the organization.

 RAVENS' MATTHEW JUDON THREATENS TO RELEASE PHOTOS OF ESPN REPORTER AT STRIP CLUB AFTER TWITTER SPAT